whalebone/local-resolver-agent/README.md

-docker build -t whalebone/agent:1.x .
+docker build -t whalebone/agent:1.x.x .

 ##### Agent envs:
-- WHALEBONE_CLIENT_CRT_BASE64: base64 representation of client certificate
+- CLIENT_CRT_BASE64: base64 representation of client certificate
-- WHALEBONE_CLIENT_KEY_BASE64: base64 representation of client private key
+- CLIENT_KEY_BASE64: base64 representation of client private key
-- WHALEBONE_PROXY_ADDRESS: proxy address (wss://wsproxy:8443/wsproxy/ws)
+- PROXY_ADDRESS: proxy address (wss://wsproxy:8443/wsproxy/ws)
 - LOGGING_LEVEL: (optional) if set debug option is enabled, accepts whatever value you supply
 - LOCAL_RESOLVER_ADDRESS: (optional) resolver address, if not set localhost is used
 - PERIODIC_INTERVAL: (optional) sets period in seconds for periodic functions sending (sysinfo), if not set default value of 60 seconds will be used
 - KRESMAN_LISTENER: (optional) sets kresman listener for cache, if not set 'http:localhost:8080' is used
 - LOCAL_API_PORT: (optional) local api port, if not set default value of 8765 will be used
-- KEEP_ALIVE: (optional) specifies the time between keepalive pings
+- KEEP_ALIVE: (optional) specifies the time between keepalive pings, if not set 10s is used

 ##### Messages: